About Consano Earth

 Earth has two lungs.

-Blue and the other is Green.
+One is Blue and the other is Green.

 We believe there is scope to free up a lot of agricultural land an increasing amount of which has become marginal due to climate instability.
 A proper recognition of the value of natural assets would clearly demonstrate that returning this land to nature offers not only better financial returns but also benefits positively impacts the environment and society.